Danzas fantásticas: Structure

-El perfume de las flores se confundía con el olor de la manzanilla, y del fondo de las estrechas copas, llenas del vino incomparable, como un incienso, se elevaba la alegría.

-The perfume of the flowers merged with the odor of manzanilla, and from the bottom of raised glasses, full of the incomparable wine, like an incense, rose joy.

 The Danzas fantásticas were written in their original form for piano solo 11–29 August 1919.
 Turina orchestrated the work between 15 September and 30 December 1919.
 The orchestral version was first heard on 13 February 1920, in the Teatro Price in Madrid; the Orquesta Filarmónica de Madrid was conducted by Bartolomé Pérez Casas.
 The composer himself first presented the piano solo version on 15 June 1920, at the Málaga Sociedad Filarmónica.

 The work was dedicated to Turina's wife, Obdulia Garzón.